MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-view-opportunities.md

 ## Before you begin

 You must hold the Executive report viewer or Report viewer role in Partner Center to access Sales Advisor.
-To learn more, see
+To learn more, see [Get access to Sales Advisor](m365-lighthouse-get-access-to-sales-advisor.md).

 ## View opportunities